justinethier/cyclone/docs/Garbage-Collector.md

 - Contents of the minor GC write barrier
 - Major GC parameters

+## Mark Buffers

+Mark buffers are used to hold gray objects instead of explicitly marking objects gray.

+Each mutator holds a mark buffer to hold their gray objects.
+A last write variable is used to keep track of the buffer size.
+There is also the concept of pending writes.

+The collector updates the mutator's last read variable each time it marks an object from the mark buffer.
+Marking is finished when last read and last write are equal. pending writes

+The collector also maintains a single mark stack of objects that the collector has marked gray.

 # Minor Collection

 Cyclone converts the original program to continuation passing style (CPS) and compiles it as a series of C functions that never return.
 At runtime the code periodically checks to see if the executing thread's stack has exceeded a certain size.
 When this happens a minor GC is started and all live stack objects are copied to the heap.